Sephardic Temple Tifereth Israel: History

-In 2013, Sephardic Temple Tifereth Israel appointed Dr. Tal Sessler as Senior Rabbi.
-Rabbi Dr. Sessler formerly served as the Rabbi of Freehold Jewish Center in New Jersey, and earlier as the Rabbi of the Jewish Center of Forest Hills West in New York.
+In 2013, Sephardic Temple Tifereth Israel appointed Tal Sessler as Senior Rabbi.
+Sessler formerly served as the Rabbi of Freehold Jewish Center in New Jersey, and earlier as the Rabbi of the Jewish Center of Forest Hills West in New York.
 Rabbi Sessler left the Temple in May 2021.
 Rabbi Refael Cohen is the current Senior Rabbi.
 The Cantor is Haim Mizrahi and the Gabbai is Edward Mizrahi.